 - Strain syrup into an airtight container and store in the fridge.

-For my in-depth guide on infusing simple syrups with flavors, check out my post here!
+For my post on infusing simple syrups with flavors, check out my simple syrup in-depth guide here!

 Assemble Italian Cream Soda